qwaneu/qwaneu.github.io/privacy.md

 - providing after-care once a project or training course has been finished,
 - managing your participation in events we organize,
 - handling your orders from our web shop,
-- keeping you up to date about what we're up to and interesting developments and services we have to offer - if you have explicitly granted us permission
+- keeping you up to date about what we're up to - if you have granted us permission

 We will not use your personal information for any other purpose.